ParsonosAI/legal/subscription-service-agreement/+page.md

 1. You agree to attempt to resolve disputes informally by contacting Company’s support team at legal@parsonos.com before pursuing formal resolution methods.
 2. If informal resolution fails, disputes shall be subject to binding arbitration, unless otherwise required by applicable law.

-## 8.2 Governing Law.
+## 8.2 Governing Law
-This Agreement, as well as any disputes or claims arising from or related to it, shall be governed by and construed in accordance with the laws of the governing jurisdiction given in [Terms of Service], without regard to its conflict of law principles.
+This Agreement shall be governed by the laws of the **State of Delaware, USA**, excluding conflict-of-law rules.

-## 8.3 Exclusive Jurisdiction.
+## 8.3 Venue
-If arbitration is not enforceable under applicable law, you agree that any legal action or proceeding related to this Agreement shall be brought exclusively in the courts located in jurisdiction given in [Terms of Service].
+If arbitration under the Website Terms is not enforceable, exclusive jurisdiction and venue shall rest with the state and federal courts located in **New Castle County, Delaware, USA**.

 ## 8.4 Waiver of Class Actions.
 You agree to resolve disputes on an individual basis and waive any right to participate in a class, collective, or representative action.